kube-compose/kube-compose/README.md

 `kube-compose` implements this by:
 1. Building a helper image with the relevant host files;
-2. Pushing the helper image to a registry;
-3. Running the helper image as an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that initialises an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/) volume; -and
+1. Running the helper image as an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that initialises an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/) volume; -and
-4. Mounting the emptyDir volume into the application container as per the configuration of the bind mounted volume.
+1. Mounting the emptyDir volume into the application container as per the configuration of the bind mounted volume.

-NOTE: because `kube-compose` builds and pushes helper images, both a base image and docker registry need to be configured.
-The base image must have `bash` and `cp` installed (see `volume_init_base_image`).
-Currently `kube-compose` can only push to docker registries that are configured like OpenShift's default docker registry.
-In particular, `kube-compose` makes the following assumptions:
-1. Within the cluster the hostname of the docker registry is assumed to be `docker-registry.default.svc:5000`.
-2. The kube configuration is assumed to have bearer token credentials, that are supplied as the password to the docker registry (the username will be `unused`).
-3. The reference of the image to be pushed has the form `<registry>/<project>/<imagestream>:latest`, [as required by OpenShift](https://blog.openshift.com/remotely-push-pull-container-images-openshift/).

-Nevertheless, simulation of bind mount volumes can be demonstrated with the following `docker-compose.yml`:
+Simulation of bind mount volumes can be demonstrated with the following `docker-compose.yml`:
 ```yaml
 version: '2.4'
 services: